ChristopherJamesN/sports-news-feed/README.md

 v16.20.1
 ```

-So I am not sure why the `build` script is using Node version 11.15.0.
+So I was not sure why the `build` script was using Node version 11.15.0.

 `nvm uninstall 11.15.0` shows that version 11.15.0 is not installed: